rutaolta/PopGen/README.md

 - and papers that all seemed to redefine the same symbols in slightly different ways.

 At some point it became clear:
-> !
-Folk wisdom
 > The human brain is not a reliable long-term storage device for population genetics.
+(Folk wisdom)

 So instead of trying to remember everything forever, a better strategy appeared:
-> !
-Folk wisdom
 > Write it down.
 Organize it.
 Build a knowledge base.
+(Folk wisdom)

 This repository is exactly that.